Clarifai/docs/docs/clarifai-basics/quick-start/your-first-visual-search-app.md

 ![Create account login](/img/create_acct_login.png)

-## Step 2: Verify your email address
+## Step 2: Verify Your Email Address

 If you created a new account, check your email.
 We will send you a link that enables you to automatically verify your address.‌

 ![verify email](/img/verify_email.png)

-## Step 3: Create an application
+## Step 3: Create an Application

 Log in to your account and click the **Create** button at the upper-right section of the navigation bar.